This post may contain affiliate links, please see ourย privacy policy + disclosuresย for details.

 - 6 tablespoons granulated sugar

-- 4 tablespoons unsalted butter, must be softened to room temperature
+- 1/4 cup unsalted butter, must be softened to room temperature

 - 2 tablespoons bourbon

-- 4 or 5 extra large Granny Smith apples, pared, cored and chopped into 1/2 pieces
+- 4-5 extra large Granny Smith apples, peeled, cored, and chopped into 1/2-inch pieces

 - 2 teaspoons cinnamon